The Ultimate Guide: Hiking The Annapurna Circuit Trek 2024

 Trekking Shoes.
 Something comfortable, preferably broken in, with good grip and ankle support.
 The terrain will range from dirt roads to rocky snow-covered trails.

 Socks.
 Moisture wicking socks will keep your feet dry and happy.
-These are hands down my absolute favorite.
+Merino wool socks are the best balance of warmth, comfort and breathability.
+Personally, I prefer toe separation and these are my favorite socks.
 I’ve never gotten any blisters or feet damage in them.
 Bring as many pairs as you feel you need, but you can also air out a pair while you wear another.

 Fleece or Merino Wool Top.
 This is your middle layer and provides the insulation to keep the warmth generated from your body from leaving.
 I prefer my favorite compact fleece, but a merino wool sweater is a also good alternative that provides comfort and warmth while staying lighter than the fleece.